Girl names ending with INE share a few qualities. They’re always two syllables or more. They almost always sound feminine, but tailored.

 And yet, the differences between them are vast, too.
 For every Katherine, there’s a Tourmaline.
 Some belong to an earlier generation – think Geraldine and Janine – while others feel like choices we’re not quite ready for yet.
 Zephyrine, anyone?

-While it looks like a single category of names, ranging from the familiar to the obscure, girl names ending with ine offer multiple distinct pronunciations:
+While it looks like a single category of names, ranging from the familiar to the obscure, girl names ending in ine differ in pronunciation.

-- Or rhymes with queen, as in Josephine, Celine, and others.
+• Or rhymes with queen, as in Josephine, Celine, and more.

-The same name might use any or all three of these, depending on the decade, region, and parents’ preference.
+The really complicated part?
+The same name might use any or all three of these, depending on the decade, region, language, and parents’ preference.

-Plus, a handful of these ine ending girl names really ending with aine.
+Plus, a handful of these ine ending girl names really end with aine.
 Think of Elaine and Lorraine.
 So that’s yet another possible sound to consider.

 Even though it’s a broad category, there are some reasons to consider them as a group.